Keep in touch:

 Picture

 Everything you need to get your dog prepped and ready to become a successful Therapy Dog, tailored to your needs.
-We'll help you polish the needed obedience skills, such as Sit, Down, Stay, Come, and greeting a stranger (among other things).
+We'll help you polish the needed obedience skills, such as Sit, Down, Stay, Leave it, and greeting a stranger (among other things).
 We will also help with the necessary socialization skills and desensitization to handling.
-Upon successful completion, your dog will be able to pass Therapy Pets Unlimited's Certification Testing with flying colors!
-This program includes a Temperament Test and evaluation of the dog and 4 in-home personalized training sessions lasting 45-90 minutes each.
+This program includes a Temperament Test and evaluation of the dog and 4 in-home personalized training sessions lasting approximately 60 minutes each.
 Additional sessions are available as needed.

 Click here to learn more about pricing.
 A travel fee may apply.

-Please note that I do not employ the use of e-collars, prong collars, or choke chains.
-The use of any of these devices will likely result in the failure or loss of certification from most Therapy Dog companies.
+Please note that we do not employ the use of e-collars, prong collars, or choke chains.
+The use of any of these devices will likely result in the failure or loss of certification from most Therapy Dog organizations.

 Proudly powered by Weebly